 LACF NEWS RELEASE

-About the Los Alamos Community Foundation: Established in 2015, the focus of the Los Alamos Community Foundation is to improve the quality of life in our community by inspiring, facilitating and supporting enduring philanthropy, and building the capacity and success of our local nonprofit organizations.
-The Los Alamos Community Foundation currently stewards 13 local endowed funds and has total assets of just over $950,000.
+About the Los Alamos Community Foundation: Established in 2015, the focus of the Los Alamos Community Foundation is to build enduring philanthropy to empower our community’s nonprofit organizations.
+The Los Alamos Community Foundation currently stewards 15 local endowed funds.
 For more information about the Los Alamos Community Foundation, visit www.losalamoscf.org.